-1. LMHS Career and Techincal Education courses range from Culinary Arts, Early Childhood Development, Agri-Science and Bio-Medical Careers to Commercial Art, Drafting, Robotics, Gaming and Animation Design and Programming to Entrepreneurship and TV production.
-All students are encouraged to complete a full course of study.

-2. LMHS offers multiple Advanced Placement classes in English, Social Studies, Psychology, Mathematics and various areas of Science.

-3. LMHS supports AVID at all grade levels

-4. LMHS supports student athletesby directing students to NCAA accepted courses to enhance scholarship opportunities.

-5. LMHS supports students with disabilities by incorporating a PAES (Practical Assessment Exploration System) Lab into the daily routine of students on the Access Points curriculum to assess career aptitude, readiness, and preferences.

-6. All Guidance Counselors are grade level specific and follow thier students throughout all 4 years of high school, developing close relationships which help identify the specific goals and needs of each student.

-7. Specific grade level brochures are developed and printed to advertise course offerings to students early spring.
-Brochures are posted on the school website for easy parental access.

-8. Students meet with their individual advisory group to review their brochures, their own high school transcript and and begin to make course selections.

-9. Individual students have the opportunity to meet with thier guidance counselor over several weeks to discuss their personal curriculum choices.

-10. Students selections are gathered and inputted.
-The resulting data is utilized to create a master schedule that meets the needs of the students.
+- 1. LMHS Career and Techincal Education courses range from Culinary Arts, Early Childhood Development, Agri-Science and Bio-Medical Careers to Commercial Art, Drafting, Robotics, Gaming and Animation Design and Programming to Entrepreneurship and TV production.
+All students are encouraged to complete a full course of study. - 2.
+LMHS offers multiple Advanced Placement classes in English, Social Studies, Psychology, Mathematics, various areas of Science, and Fine Arts. - 3.
+LMHS supports AVID at all grade levels - 4.
+LMHS supports student athletes by directing students to NCAA accepted courses to enhance scholarship opportunities. - 5.
+LMHS supports students with disabilities by incorporating a PAES (Practical Assessment Exploration System) Lab into the daily routine of students on the Access Points curriculum to assess career aptitude, readiness, and preferences. - 6.
+All Guidance Counselors are grade level specific and follow thier students throughout all 4 years of high school, developing close relationships which help identify the specific goals and needs of each student. - 7.
+Specific grade level brochures are developed and printed to advertise course offerings to students early spring.
+Brochures are posted on the school website for easy parental access. - 8.
+Students meet with their individual advisory group to review their brochures, their own high school transcript and and begin to make course selections. - 9.
+Individual students have the opportunity to meet with thier guidance counselor over several weeks to discuss their personal curriculum choices. - 10.
+Students selections are gathered and inputted.
+The resulting data is utilized to create a master schedule that meets the needs of the students. - 11.
+All 9th, 10th, and 11th grade students take the PSAT and 11th graders take the SAT paid by the Florida Partnership.